Connecticut Teacher Income

 Interested in coaching the chess club or earning an advanced degree?
 You can increase your teaching salary more quickly by leading extracurricular activities, earning a master's degree, or pursuing advanced certifications.

-Salary numbers are important information, but you may also be wondering how teacher salaries compare to other professions.
+Salary numbers are important information, but you may also be wondering how teacher incomes compare to other professions.

 Among professions that require a bachelor’s or master’s degree, Connecticut teacher salaries are comparable to or even higher than many other fields.
-Plus, teachers usually work just 180-190 days each year—compared to 260 work days a year in most other fields.
+Plus, teachers usually work just 180-190 days annually—compared to 260 work days a year in most other fields.

 |Business and Finance||Tax Preparer||260||$60K|

 |Art and Design||Graphic Designer||260||$63K|